Edit Blog Post

 We’re definitely still in Canada.
 It’s twenty one degrees outside and the hotel receptionist and a Canadian guest are complaining about the “boiling” heat.

 We head out for a farewell breakfast with Emma and Michael.
 We’ve noticed that they seem to go for large food servings here in Canada.
 I’m not that hungry so I try to order the smallest item on the menu, which I hope is a fried egg on a small piece of toast.
-It comes out as two fried eggs surrounded by a sea of fried potatoes, a bunch of grapes, half a pineapple, and a piece of rockmelon.
-There’s no room on the plate for the two large pieces of toast drowned in butter, so that lot comes out separately.
+It comes out as two fried eggs surrounded by a mountain of fried potatoes, a bunch of grapes, half a pineapple, and a piece of rockmelon.
+There’s no room on the enormous plate for the two large pieces of toast drowned in butter, so that lot comes out separately.
 At least some of it’s healthy, and if it has to include things I didn’t really want at least some of them are potatoes; I‘m partial to a good potato, and Canadian fried potatoes are right up there with the very best.
 Issy isn‘t that hungry either, but there’s also no sparing her.
-She gets a pile of semi-healthy looking goodies served in a bowl that we would normally sit in the middle of the dining table if we were having a dinner party.
+She gets a pile of semi-healthy looking goodies served in a bowl the size of a bucket.

 We reflect on our impressions of Canada.
 If we had to summarise it would be unbelievably polite people, stunning mountain scenery, very large vehicles, enormous food helpings, and excellent fried potatoes.
 It’s a bit sad that two of the five are related to food.
 While we’re on the subject of sad, we come to the inevitable moment when we need to say goodbye to Emma.
 This is very emotional, although that said we feel an awful lot happier about her being here now that we’ve seen her environment, and spent time with Michael and his parents.
 We know they will all look after her very well.